arya-vinayak/G2/README.md

 ## Key Features 🔑

-- *Web Scraping with Selenium*: Utilizes Selenium to scrape data from websites, ensuring compatibility with dynamic web pages.
+- *Web Scraping with Selenium*: Utilizes Selenium to scrape data from websites periodically as a cron job, ensuring compatibility with dynamic web pages and periodic updates.
+- *Lightning Fast Communication using Redis Pub/Sub*: Integrates Redis Pub/Sub to efficiently communicate between components.
 - *Data Analysis and Indexing*: Employs similarity indexing to quickly check if scraped data already exists in the database.
 - *Vector Database*: Utilizes the power of Vector Database for efficient data storage and retrieval, enhanced by **custom queries** and a **neural engine** for faster search.
 - *Streamlit Frontend*: Offers a user-friendly interface for visualizing products not present in the database, enhancing user interaction and data exploration.